This text is translated into Russian by google automatic human level neural machine.

 The head of the board of directors of Royal Dutch Shell for the first time became an American

-The Board of Directors of Royal Dutch Shell announced that it will be headed by the American Charles Holiday.
-He will replace Jorma Ollila, who resigns in 2015 after 9 years in this position.
-As reported in the company's press release, this decision has yet to be approved in 2015 at the annual meeting of shareholders.
+The Board of Directors of Royal Dutch Shell has announced that it will be chaired by American Charles Holiday.
+He will replace Jorm Ollil, who will retire in 2015 after 9 years in this position.
+According to the company's press release, this decision has yet to be approved at the 2015 annual meeting of shareholders.

-In 2010, Holiday became an independent director of Shell, and currently heads a committee on corporate and social responsibility, and is also on the remuneration committee.
-Until September 2014, he was the head of the board of directors of Bank of America, and from 1998 year on 2009 he worked as executive director of DuPont
+In 2010, Holiday became an independent director of Shell, and currently chairs the corporate and social responsibility committee and is also a member of the remuneration committee.
+Until September 2014, he was the chairman of the board of directors of Bank of America, and from 1998 to 2009 he served as the chief executive of DuPont.